 - "disabled" The dual-energy formalism is not used.
-This is the default option. - "bryan95" Enables the formulation of the dual-energy formalism that is described in Bryan et al (1995) - "modern" Enables the formulation of the dual-energy formalism that is described in Overview
+This is the default option. - "bryan95" Enables the formulation of the dual-energy formalism that is described in Bryan et al (1995) - "modern" Enables the formulation of the dual-energy formalism that is described in Overview eta parameter(s) for the dual-energy formalism

-'''

-Parameter

-Physics: fluid_props: dual_energy: eta
+Physics : fluid_props : dual_energy : eta